moverlin/Kirtley_picogrid/Software/README.md

 # Software Guide & Tips
 Programming with TI's code composer studio (CCS) is certainly not intuitive.
 One often has to follow a very specific set of sequential steps, that are not at all obvious.
-Labview also has its quirks.
+Most of what is talked about here relates to the TI Delfino (TMS320F28377D) microcontroller.
+However, Labview also has its quirks and these will also be included here.

 ### Goals of this Document
 - To document the tips we have learned along the way in a single document.